 Alaska Dog Mushers Association is a 501c3 non-profit organization.
 We maintain over 25 miles of some of the finest dog mushing trails, and hold them to the highest standards possible.

 We host a number of preliminary and championship races and also co-ordinate with JDMIA to host safe and fun race events for junior mushers.
-Our claim to fame is the prestigious Open North American Championship race, “The Granddaddy of them all”, which happens each spring around Equinox weekend, but we also have the Limited North American Championship where some the fastest teams in the world come to compete.
+Our claim to fame is the prestigious Open North American Championship race, “The Granddaddy of them all”, which happens each spring the third full weekend of March, and we also have the Limited North American Championship where some the fastest teams in the world come to compete.

 Our board of directors works hard all year-round to collaborate ideas and raise funds to maintain a robust race schedule and trail system in hopes of keeping sprint mushing alive and thriving in the area.